 Yes.
 Interviews are required for admission into the Duke DPT program.

 No. Most coursework takes place during traditional school and business hours, between 8:00 a.m. - 5:00 p.m., with only a few classes scheduled in the evening.

 Duke University is a private institution and does not have a residency requirement.
 Geographic location has no influence on acceptance, and tuition is the same for all students.

 The Duke DPT program does not have a minimum GPA requirement.
-However, applicants with a GPA of 3.2 and above are most successful.
+However, applicants with a GPA of 3.4 and higher are most successful.

-The mean grade point average of entering DPT students from the 2018-2019 admissions cycle was 3.6 on a 4.0 scale.
-We also separately calculate overall Natural Science grade point averages (basic biology, physics, and chemistry courses).
-The mean overall Natural Science GPA was 3.6 and the mean prerequisite GPA was 3.6.
+The mean grade point average of entering DPT students from the 2022-2023 admissions cycle was 3.7 on a 4.0 scale.
+We also separately calculate overall natural sciences grade point averages (basic biology, physics, and chemistry courses).
+The mean overall natural science GPA was 3.6 and the mean prerequisite GPA was 3.7.

 Yes.
 If the applicant’s undergraduate institution accepted the AP credit then the Duke DPT program will also accept the AP credit.
 This credit must appear on the applicant’s official transcript.